 Many clients who come to us often find themselves at the threshold of refurbishment, looking to renovate their house for the first time.
 Understandably at this point, they don’t much of an idea about what it is they want to do, let alone how they’re going to do it or with what.
 One question that we ask of those looking to fit new timber windows to their home is whether they are looking for hardwood or softwood.

 “Hardwood.”
 Comes back the puzzled answer, “who wants windows made of softwood?”

-Hardwoods comes from the broad-leaved deciduous trees that typically lose their leaves seasonally, such as ash, birch, cherry and mahogany.
-Whereas softwoods are derived from coniferous, needle leaved, evergreen trees like fir, cedar and pine.
+Hardwoods come from the broad-leaved deciduous trees that typically lose their leaves seasonally, such as ash, birch, cherry, and mahogany.
+Whereas softwoods are derived from coniferous, needle-leaved, evergreen trees like fir, cedar, and pine.

 As such, it is important to understand the different uses, and the pros and cons of these types of woods before you place your order.

 One of the first questions you need to ask yourself is whether your budget permits for you to use hardwood.
 Typically more expensive than softwood, mahogany will set you back more than pine for a list of reasons.
 Hardwoods normally take longer to grow, and so incur larger costs before they are even felled.
 Once ready, the trees are themselves harder to convert into a saleable product due to the density and strength of the wood, thereby accruing larger labour costs.
 Furthermore, these trees are affected by the seasons, and their cost can be altered due to adverse weather conditions and a poor crop.